Loyalty (Shostakovich): Composition

 In March 1970, Shostakovich wrote in an article for Sovietskaya Muzyka:

 The life and work of Lenin have always been, are, and always will be an inspiring example for Soviet cultural workers. [...]
 I am proud that over many years I have witnessed the flourishing of Soviet music, developing under the guidance of the Leninist Communist Party of the Soviet Union.
 In this historic year, a hundred years on from Lenin's birth, each one of us must look back over the path we have covered, study the present state of Soviet art and make plans for the future. [...]
 We must produce works which are worthy of our great, immortal leader, Vladimir Lenin.

+Ernesaks believed that the impetus for Shostakovich to compose Loyalty could be traced back to when he attended the Festival of Soviet Estonian Art in 1956, where he led a delegation representing Moscow musicians that met the Estonian SSR State Academic Male Choir.
+Shostakovich subsequently noted in his diary reminders to send greetings to the conductor on his birthday.